15 Useful Digital Marketing Books Every Marketer Should Read

 Of course, no.

 Seth Godin has been a bestselling author, digital marketing influencer, and a thought leader.
+That’s why I love his digital marketing books.

 I can’t think of any digital marketer that’s as knowledgeable as Seth.
 Seriously…